Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-6-BFF-Proxy/README.md

     > :warning: If you have never used **Microsoft Graph PowerShell** before, we recommend you go through the [App Creation Scripts Guide](./AppCreationScripts/AppCreationScripts.md) once to ensure that your environment is prepared correctly for this step.

     1. Ensure that you have PowerShell 7 or later.
+    1. Set the execution policy if this is the first time you are running external scripts:

+       ```PowerShell
+       Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process -Force
+       ```
     1. Run the script to create your Azure AD application and configure the code of the sample application accordingly.
     1. For interactive process -in PowerShell, run: